 Depending on the strength of your microwave, the amount of time you should microwave it for changes, too.
 If you have a lower-strength microwave, you may need to microwave the tea for 45 seconds.

-You’ll know you’ve reached the right amount of time when the water is steaming but not entirely boiling.
+You’ll know you’ve reached the right amount of time when the water is steaming but not entirely at its boiling point.

 Steep Your Tea